 Doctors Without Borders/Médecins sans Frontières (MSF) is a private international association.
 The association is made up mainly of doctors and health sector workers and is also open to all other professions which might help in achieving its aims.

-Doctors Without Borders is re-launching Forced From Home, an interactive exhibition that takes visitors behind the headlines about the global refugee crisis to see what we see.
-Doctors Without Borders provides vital medical assistance to refugees and displaced people around the world, and witnesses first-hand the impact of conflict and political turmoil on their lives.
+Doctors Without Borders presents Forced From Home, an interactive exhibition that takes visitors behind the headlines about the global refugee crisis to see what we see.